bpiyush/blender-playground/setup.md

-This example is based on the [CLEVR dataset](https://github.com/facebookresearch/clevr-dataset-gen)
+This example is based on the [CLEVR dataset](https://github.com/facebookresearch/clevr-dataset-gen).
+The recommended version of Blender is 2.78/2.90.

 1. Download and install blender from [here](https://www.blender.org/download/)
 2. Add paths to your `.bashrc` or `.zshrc` for handy shortcuts